On modeling fracture of soft polymers: Introduction

-Modeling of the rate-dependent fracture in dynamically crosslinked soft polymers and viscous polymers is in its infancy and has been limited to crack tip stress field analyses \citep{HuiJMPSfracture, Zehndertipstressfield, HuiModeIII, ZehnderkineticfracturePVA} or crack tip driving force based approach \citep{Shenmodeling2, Shenmodeling, CIAVARELLA2024104564} for specific pre-cracked geometries.
+The modeling of the rate-dependent fracture in dynamically crosslinked soft polymers and viscous polymers is limited and has been restricted to crack tip stress field analyses \citep{HuiJMPSfracture, Zehndertipstressfield, HuiModeIII, ZehnderkineticfracturePVA} or crack tip driving force-based approach \citep{Shenmodeling2, Shenmodeling, CIAVARELLA2024104564} for specific pre-cracked geometries.
 The crack tip stress field asymptotic analyses use the deformation and stress fields near the crack tip to predict fracture.
-The crack tip driving force approach relates crack propagation velocity to the energy release rate.
+The crack tip driving force approach relates the crack propagation velocity to the energy release rate.
 Models with the ability to predict crack nucleation, propagation, and coalescence in arbitrary, complex geometries are lacking and are necessary for solving a general class of problems.
-The gradient damage approach used for modeling mechanical damage and complete failure in a broad range of materials is a suitable choice for this purpose \citep{Miehefirstpaper, Anandquasibrittle, Anand(2021)flowrule, KUHL2000, Shabnamphasefield, Guocytoskeletalpf, Dolbowpf2}.
+The gradient-damage approach used for modeling mechanical damage and complete failure in a broad range of materials is a suitable choice for this purpose \citep{Miehefirstpaper, Anandquasibrittle, Anand(2021)flowrule, KUHL2000, Shabnamphasefield, Guocytoskeletalpf, Dolbowpf2, BeheraMom2, DuMom3}.
+There have been informative discussions in the literature on the limitations of certain damage and fracture computation methods and models \citep{LOPEZPAMIES2025117520, Bazant1, Bazant3}.
+Sometimes, the limitations of constitutive damage models and the limitations of computational methods are not distinguished separately.
+For the assessment of overall numerical predictive abilities, the constitutive and computational strengths and weaknesses should be separately evaluated.

-Critical gaps in modeling and predicting damage initiation, growth, and fracture of soft polymers are (i) the establishment of a unique physical parameter to quantify fracture resistance of soft polymers and (ii) the development of a model to predict damage initiation and growth using the gradient damage approach which is generally applicable and independent of loading history and specimen geometry.
+Critical gaps in modeling and predicting damage initiation, growth, and fracture of soft polymers are (i) the establishment of a unique physical parameter to quantify fracture resistance of soft polymers and (ii) the development of a unified model to predict damage initiation and growth which is generally applicable for soft polymers that range from viscous polymers to elastomers and is independent of loading history and specimen geometry.